 It all started with IBM’s Deep Blue.
 The 1st chess computer that won against the then world champion Garry Kasparov and the dynamics of learning and playing chess changed forever.

-Many top-level chess players like Bobby Fischer even went to the extent of saying that they hate chess because the creativity part that makes chess a beautiful game is 3rd in the pecking order.
+Many top-level chess players like Bobby Fischer even went to the extent of saying that they hate chess because the creativity part that makes chess a beautiful game is 3rd in the priorities order.

 The 1st two are memorization and pre-arrangement.
-You can listen to Bobby Fischer’s views on chess in the video below:
+You can listen to Bobby Fischer’s views on modern chess in the video below:

-Can Magnus Carlsen beat Computer?
+Can Magnus Carlsen Beat a Computer?

 Who can beat AlphaZero?